 Choosing a longer amortization period also has its advantages.
 For instance, it can get you into your dream home sooner than if you choose a shorter period.
 When you apply for a mortgage, lenders calculate the maximum regular payment you can afford.
 They then use this figure to determine the maximum mortgage amount they are willing to lend to you.

 Again, this option is not for everyone.
-While a longer amortization period will appeal to many people because the regular mortgage payments can be comparable or even lower than paying rent, it does mean that you will pay more interest over the life of your mortgage.
+While a longer amortization period will appeal to many people because the regular mortgage payments can be lower than paying rent.
+As a result, it does mean that you will pay more interest over the life of your mortgage.

-Regardless of which amortization period you select when you originally apply for your mortgage, you do not have to stick with that period throughout the life of your mortgage.
-You can always choose to shorten your amortization and save on interest costs by making extra payments when you can, or an annual lump-sum principal pre-payment.
+The amortization selected when you apply for your mortgage, is not set for the life of your mortgage.
+You can easily choose to shorten your amortization, and save interest by making extra payments when you can. (or an annual lump-sum principal pre-payment).
 If making pre-payments (in the form of extra, larger or lump-sum payments) is an option you’d like to have, I can ensure the mortgage you end up with will not penalize you for making these types of payments.

-It also makes good financial sense for you to re-evaluate your amortization strategy every time your mortgage comes up for renewal (at the end of each term of your mortgage, whether this is three, five, 10 years, etc.).
-That way, as you advance in your career and earn a larger salary and/or commission or bonus, you can choose an accelerated payment option (making larger or more frequent payments) or simply increase the frequency of your regular payments (ie, paying your mortgage every week or two weeks as opposed to once per month).
-Both of these features will take years off your amortization period and save you a considerable amount of money on interest throughout the life of your mortgage
+It makes good financial sense for you to re-evaluate your amortization strategy at time of mortgage renewal.
+That way, as your income increases you can choose an accelerated payment option. (making larger or more frequent payments) Also, simply increase the frequency of your regular payments.
+Both of these will take years off your amortization period and save you interest throughout the life of your mortgage.

-As always, if you have questions about which mortgage amortization is best for you or how you can pay off your mortgage faster, please give us a call to discuss your options with one of our professional mortgage brokers.
+If you have questions about which mortgage amortization is best for you or how to pay off your debt faster.
+Give us a call to discuss your options with one of our professional mortgage brokers.